 The HPML/SPML are updated annually.
 Years for each support category are calculated starting from the date the product is released.

 Product status is listed on a Product ID (“PID”) basis (also referred to as a “SKU” in the newer HPE platforms), and falls into one of the four support categories, as defined in the SPML:

 The date that the product was classified or will be reclassified is listed for each SKU/PID’s support status (i.e., the current product classification plus notification of any future planned classification changes).
 A new product version always starts in the Active state, and then moves through the other states as determined by Gravic.
 Typically, a one-year notice is given when a product will transition to the Obsolete state (i.e., a date at least one year later will be listed).
-The standard HPE Shadowbase software product support policy is illustrated in the figure below.
+The standard HPE Shadowbase software product support policy is illustrated in the figure above.

-Note that the HPML/SPML do not provide any other information regarding a product (e.g., they do not state for which o/s versions a product is supported.)
+Note that the HPML/SPML do not provide any other information regarding a product (e.g., they do not state for which Operating System versions a product is supported.)
 That information may be found in the product datasheet, on the Gravic website (see the XLSX download: Supported Databases) or by explicitly asking HPE NonStop Product Management.

 HPE Shadowbase software is tested (qualified), for HPE supported versions of NonStop RVUs.
 As HPE deprecates the support status of a particular NonStop RVU, HPE Shadowbase software support status is also accordingly deprecated for that RVU.

 When HPE releases a new NonStop RVU (subsequent to the latest release of HPE Shadowbase software), HPE Shadowbase qualification testing for that NonStop RVU may lag its availability.
 However, generally it is not anticipated that there will be any compatibility problems with new NonStop RVU versions.

-The Supported Operating Systems and Databases by Version spreadsheet, details which NonStop RVU each HPE Shadowbase version was originally qualified (usually the latest NonStop RVU available from HPE at the time).
+The Supported Operating Systems and Databases by Version spreadsheet lists the NonStop RVU each HPE Shadowbase version was originally qualified on (usually the latest NonStop RVU available from HPE at the time).
 It does not imply that a particular HPE Shadowbase version will not run on earlier NonStop RVU versions, rather that it is not feasible to qualify each HPE Shadowbase version with every prior NonStop RVU.